pldubouilh/chunks-gui/README.md

 * Switch to turn off all networking
 * Switch to roll previous backup
 * Auto connect after user clicked, but DHT wasn't connected
-* Move downloaded stuff to a more user-friendly place
+* Move downloaded stuff to a more user-friendly place/

 ### AVs